dr-jam/ObjectPoolRPG-Exercise/README.md

 * Make a Ogre character who has high health and vigor but low agility and vitality
 * Make a Hunter character who has medium health, agility, and vigor but low vitality
 * Make a Wizard character who has high health and vitality but low agility and vigor
+* Modify the `CollisionController` script in the SetUp folder to call the TakeDamage function based on the Attribute script that is attached to game object

 NOTE: Keep the values between 0-100.
 No limit to what you consider high or low.
 The values will be used for the combat portion in the next part.